eabell94/eabell94.github.io/index.md

 #### Economics
 * ARE 100A - Intermediate Microeconomics
-* ARE 100B - Intermediate Macro Economics
+* ARE 100B - Intermediate Macroeconomics
 * ARE 106 - Econometrics
 * ARE 142 - Personal Finance
 * ARE 155 - Operation Resources and Management Science